PEMBERTON STREET MURAL

 The mission of the Pemberton Street Mural was to build community through a shared experience of creating a mural.
 The design, a series of swirls holding a more detailed painting allows involvement at a variety of levels.

-Whitney Van Praagh, Alexandra Adamo, and Kit Collins invte interested students, neighbors, and community members to join in the painting through out September and early October.
+Whitney Van Praagh, Alexandra Adamo, and Kit Collins worked with interested students, neighbors, and community members who joined them in the painting through out September and October 2023.

-We are looking forward to participation and collaboration from you!
+We are grateful for the participation and collaboration from you!